 Journey to Archetypal Ecology, Chapter 1

 It is possible to become aware of the “technological entrancements” that have entitled men of narrow hearts and small minds.
 It is possible to finish the work started by Galileo.
-We can psychologically see through – psychologize, the sphere that has held consciousness prisoner the past 400 years.
+We can psychologically see through – psychologize, the sphere that has held consciousness prisoner the past 5000 years within the Monumental Stage of humanity.

-Once aware, it is possible to choose to step away from a culture that forces surrender of voice and to step into a new way of life where you, too, can enter into an Earthbriety.
-No matter what name you call it, you are invited to be heroic in how you claim your voice, share your gifts of medicine, dream, song, teaching, wisdom, relatives, struggles, visions, creativity and blessings.
+Once aware, it is possible to choose to step away from our culture’s Monumental habit that forces surrender of voice.
+It is possible to turn things inside out and to the side, and to live in a new way of life – called The Stage of World Culture, by Frobenius.
+You, too, can enter into a clear-mindedness that comprehends that human sanity and environmental, symbiotic sanity are intimately related.
+You are invited to be heroic in how you claim your voice, share your gifts of medicine, dream, song, teaching, wisdom, relatives, struggles, visions, creativity and blessings.
 It is possible to hear and receive the soul gifts of others, of All our Relatives.

 In the extreme, persons I care about are dead now, gone too soon.
 We have had no psychology to fully contain our souls, no science to fully understand them, nor any religious way expansive enough to hold the wholeness of human being living in right relationship with our planet.
 I offer the following as a give-away, if this is helpful to you, may it be so.
 Also, though what follows may not be helpful to you, it may be helpful for those you love when they suffer from the sacred mis-understood.